The Mandatory Deadline for Presenting a REAL ID-Compliant License to TSA is Now May 7, 2025

 Will the TSA accept your driver’s license as ID

-The TSA, a federal agency, has given several years notice that they will refuse to let passengers with non-compliant IDs to board flights as of October 1st, 2020.
-The TSA will accept your driver’s license as ID if it is a Real ID.
+The TSA, a federal agency, has given several years’ notice that they will refuse to let passengers with non-compliant IDs board flights as of May 3rd, 2023.
+The TSA will accept your driver’s license as an ID if it is a Real ID.
 If your driver’s license is non-compliant because it is not a REAL ID the TSA can ask you to provide another form of identification, like a passport, and if you don’t have it deny you access to the plane.